-Every individual interested in applying for Singapore Permanent Resident (PR) status is required to submit their application via the Immigration & Checkpoint Authority’s (ICA) online portal, the electronic Permanent Residence (e-PR) system.
-There are several stages to this process, including the completion of application forms as well as the upload of supporting documents, all of which has to be submitted within seven days (168 hours) from the time you begin your online application.
+Every individual interested in applying for Singapore Permanent Resident (PR) status is required to apply via the Immigration & Checkpoint Authority’s (ICA) online portal, the electronic Permanent Residence (e-PR) system.
+There are several stages to this process, including the completion of forms as well as the upload of supporting documents, all of which has to be submitted within seven days (168 hours).
 This can make the entire process overwhelming and daunting, particularly if you are a first-time applicant.

 If you are keen on becoming a Singapore PR but are unsure of the online application process, set your worries aside.
 With our guide, we will help you each step of the way to ensure you have ticked all the boxes in your submission.

-Upon establishing that you are eligible to apply for the status, your next step will be to meet the list of submission requirements for the application.
+Upon establishing that you are eligible to apply for the status, your next step will be to meet the list of submission requirements.
 You will be able to find the list of documents and forms on the official website of the Immigration and Checkpoints Authority (ICA).
 This is the time to start gathering all the official documents, educational certifications, payslips and more.
 Scan them in high resolution, and ensure that they are clear and legible.

 As ICA vets the application in the English Language, any document that is not in English should be submitted along with an official translation of the paperwork.

-With the digital documents in hand, you may be ready to proceed with the online application.
+With the digital documents in hand, you may be ready to proceed.
 However, we do suggest for you to go through all of them to check for any missing documents or errors.
-It is best to get a friend to help you out or a professional who is effective in spotting any mistakes in the PR application like Paul Immigrations.
+It is best to get a friend to help you out or a professional who is effective in spotting any mistakes in the submission like Paul Immigrations.

 Our team of specialists has acquired years of expertise under their belt with regard to helping our clients on their path towards acquiring PR in Singapore.
 With that, our experts will guide you every step of the way and advise you on how you can improve your approval chances.